SheetJS/sheetjs/docbits/80_parseopts.md

   for files employing other encryption methods.
 - WTF is mainly for development.
 By default, the parser will suppress read errors on single worksheets, allowing you to read from the worksheets that do parse properly.
-Setting `WTF:1` forces those errors to be thrown.
+Setting `WTF:true` forces those errors to be thrown.

 ### Input Type